Edinburgh vs Dublin

 Dublin’s main city attractions include the Guinness Storehouse, Dublin Castle, Christ Church Cathedral and St. Patrick’s Cathedral, and Trinity College.
 However the city also boasts of other museums such as the National Gallery, National Museum of Ireland, the Little Museum of Dublin, the Oscar Wilde House, the Dublin Writers Museum and the fun National Leprechaun Museum.
 There’s actually so much to see in Dublin that it could take several days to actually see it all.
 They really make the most of their culture and history by putting on display everything from Vikings to bog bodies to the Book of Kells, and it’s so fascinating to see such rich history, culture, and people emerge from such a small island.
 The city also has a lot of statues commemorating their history and culture, as well.

 The Winner: Dublin!
-Even though Edinburgh has a good amount to do, Dublin has a lot of high-profile yet unique things to see in its museums.
+Even though Edinburgh has a good amount to do, Dublin museums play a lot more with Ireland’s heritage.

 Both cities have a very similar atmosphere of friendly people and celebrating life when you can.
 In Edinburgh, of course bars are popular – which is more my scene – but there’s also a fair amount of clubs, nightlife and events to keep preoccupied if you’re staying long-term, or like to skip the tourist attractions and go straight into socialising.
 However it is sleepier and most things close very early in comparison to other cities.
+Even in the summer, the city feels like a ghost town after about 11pm.
 The Scots are very friendly and I felt that, as a tourist, it was easy to talk to and meet new people.

 What I also found surprising – but great for photographers – is that the city streets are next to deserted in the early morning, even when the sun is up.